My Child Hates Her Dad: 5 Real Ways to Rebuild the Bond

 Is it normal for kids not to like their dad?

-It is perfectly normal for children to not like their father at times.
+Yes, it is perfectly normal for children to not like their father at times.
 Research has shown that conflict between fathers and their children is quite common.

 However, remember that most father-child relationships are ultimately positive and loving.
 So if you’re finding it difficult to cope with your negative feelings, don’t hesitate to seek help from a therapist or other family members.